 Name: Walk: Cornalees boardwalk bonanza ★★★☆☆

 Ascent: 70 metres

-Route: Car park - Greenock Cut - turn left at path junction before Shielhill Farm - Kip Water - Kelly Cut - start.
+Route: Car park & visitor centre - Greenock Cut - turn left at path junction before Shielhill Farm - Kip Water - Kelly Cut - start.
 Info leaflet with map here.

 Terrain: Wooden boardwalk with steps for middle section; wide, flat paths for remainder except for narrower, rougher descent to Kip Water.